Stacey and Jack wedding at Audrey's Farmhouse

 The greenhouse is the easiest venue I shoot in for consistent light.
 Glass walls on all sides mean I'm never fighting a single-direction window or a dark corner.
 Midday, the light is even throughout the space.
 Late afternoon, it gets directional from the west-facing panels, which adds dimension to reception coverage.
 I don't need to bring supplemental lighting for dinner service in this room.

-Getting-ready shots in the farmhouse and bridal cottage are a step up from hotel rooms.
-The cottage in particular has good window light and enough space to work without tripping over bridesmaids.
-The farmhouse rooms are older and smaller, with less natural light, so I prioritize the cottage for the bridal prep and put the groomsmen in the farmhouse.
+Getting-ready shots in the farmhouse and the Deluxe King Suite are a step up from hotel rooms.
+The Deluxe King Suite in particular has good window light and enough space to work without tripping over bridesmaids.
+The farmhouse rooms are older and smaller, with less natural light, so I prioritize the Deluxe King Suite for the bridal prep and use the farmhouse for the rest of the party.

 The transition from ceremony to cocktail hour to dinner is smooth here.
 Everything connects.
 I don't lose ten minutes walking between buildings, and neither do the guests.
 That means more coverage of the cocktail hour, which is where the best candid moments happen.

 One thing to plan for: the greenhouse gets warm in summer afternoons even with HVAC.
-Your florist should know this, and you should expect that by 6pm in July, the doors will be open.
+Your florist should know this, and you should expect that by 7pm in summer, the doors will be open.
 That's not a problem photographically, but it changes the feel of the space from enclosed to open-air.
 I actually prefer it with the doors open.

 The barn is darker than the greenhouse.
 Cocktail hour in the barn requires me to push my settings, but the bar creates a natural focal point and the five-bathroom layout means people circulate rather than clustering.
 For the dance floor after dinner, I use off-camera flash in the barn.
 The wood walls and lower ceiling help bounce light.